JuliaScheel/Templates-iPlacenta/omics school cork.md

 # Omics Training Cork
-## Galaxy for linking bisulfite sequencing with RNA sequencing

 The training course will introduce basic concepts of systems biology, network analysis, network visualisation and the [Galaxy framework](https://usegalaxy.org).

 Learning goals:
+- Understand the motivation behind systems biology approaches
 - Know basic systems biology terminologies
 - Understand the systems biology workflow
-- calculate network topological parameters
+- Calculate network topological parameters
-- find critical nodes in the network
+- Find critical nodes in the network
-- identify the regulatory core from a large network
+- Identify the regulatory core from a large network
-- Know the concepts of systems biology and how they enable us to analyze and interprete data
 - Know your data, and the implications of data preprocessing and quality control
 - Performing differential gene expression analysis using Galaxy
 - Visualize a network